gustenoller29-star/open-webui/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

-- 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
+- 🌐🌍 **Multilingual Support**: Experience Lunarno in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🧩 **Pipelines, Open WebUI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
+- 🧩 **Pipelines, Lunarno Plugin Support**: Seamlessly integrate custom logic and Python libraries into Lunarno using [Pipelines Plugin Framework](https://github.com/lunarno/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
-[Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.
+[Examples](https://github.com/lunarno/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Lunarno with regular updates, fixes, and new features.

-Want to learn more about Open WebUI's features?
-Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!
+Want to learn more about Lunarno's features?
+Check out our [Lunarno documentation](https://docs.lunarno.com/features) for a comprehensive overview!

 ## Sponsors 🙌